owocki/assembly_theory/README.md

-# Assembly Theory
+# Assembly Theory Knowledge Tree

 ## What is Assembly Theory?

-Assembly theory is a framework developed to quantify the complexity and evolution of objects by measuring how they are assembled from basic building blocks.
+[Assembly theory](https://www.nature.com/articles/s41586-023-06600-9) is a framework developed to quantify the complexity and evolution of objects by measuring how they are assembled from basic building blocks.
 It provides a mathematical approach to understanding how complex structures emerge from simpler components through a series of assembly steps.

 ### Origins and Development